LCC-CIT/CS233JS-CourseMaterials/Labs/Lab06/Lab06_Instructions_EventApp.md

 ## Production Version

 - Publish to the CIT web server
   - Upload your completed web app to [citstudent.lanecc.edu](http://citstudent.lanecc.edu).
-Test the app on the web server.
+Test the app on the web server[^2].

 - Submit the following to Moodle: